- Procedure GMP::Instance::SetCallbackAddLazyConstraint(GMP, callback)

 GMP::SolverSession::GenerateCutcan be used inside a

-CallbackAddLazyConstraintcallback procedure to add (globally or locally valid) lazy constraints during the MIP branch & cut process.
+CallbackAddLazyConstraintcallback procedure to add (globally or locally valid) lazy constraints during the MIP branch-and-cut process.
 Lazy constraints added to the problem are first put into a pool of lazy constraints, so they are not present in the subproblem LP until after the callback is finished.

 If lazy constraints have been added, the subproblem is re-solved and evaluated, and, if the LP solution is still integer feasible and not cut off, the lazy constraint callback is called again.